mimikgit/random-number-generator-android/README.md

 If you want see the fixed code locally, checkout the branch `completed_code` using the following command:

 `git checkout completed_code`

+For a version that can query other devices running the same application for numbers, checkout the branch `superdrive_enabled` using the following command

+`git checkout superdrive_enabled`

 # Getting the code up and running